tiffany-mo/tiffany-mo/README.md

 # Hi!
 I'm Tiffany

 I’m a computer science student @ Occidental College and an aspiring cybersecurity engineer who loves building creative and meaningful projects.
-I enjoy building projects that allow me to learn more about security, machine learning, and user experience.
+Currently working on projects that allow me to learn more about security, machine learning, and user experience.

 🤝 **Let's Connect!**